Categories

 What Are the Consequences of a DUI With Hit and Run?

 Being charged with Driving Under the Influence (DUI) carries serious consequences.
 However, the situation becomes even more serious when combined with a hit and run.
-In this brief article, DUI attorneys in Clearwater with Russo, Pelletier & Sullivan discuss the possible penalties of DUI with hit and run and what you should do if you are being charged with a hit and run, DUI, or both.
+In this brief article, DUI attorneys in Clearwater with The Law Office of Timothy Sullivan discuss the possible penalties of DUI with hit and run and what you should do if you are being charged with a hit and run, DUI, or both.

 Why Can Drivers Expect More Police Activity During the Super Bowl?